ryszardtuora/coreferee/README.md

 3) Semantic restrictions, i.e. which entities can realistically do what to which entities in the world being described.
 For example, in the sentence *The child saddled __her__ up*, a reader's experience of the world will make it clear that *her* must refer to a horse.

 With unlimited training data, it would be possible to train a system to employ all three strategies effectively from first principles using word vectors.
-The features of Coreferee that allow effective learning with the limited training data that is available are:
+The features of coreferencer that allow effective learning with the limited training data that is available are:

 - Strategy 1) is covered by hardcoded rules for each language that the system is then not required to learn from the training data.
-Because detailed knowledge of the grammar of a specific natural language is a separate skill set from knowledge of machine learning, the two concerns have been fully separated in Coreferee: rules are covered in a separate module from tendencies.
+Because detailed knowledge of the grammar of a specific natural language is a separate skill set from knowledge of machine learning, the two concerns have been fully separated in coreferencer: rules are covered in a separate module from tendencies.
 This means that a model for a new language can be generated by a competent Python programmer with no knowledge of machine learning or neural networks;

 - Because the pragmatic tendencies for strategy 2) are very complex and only partially understood by linguists, machine learning and neural networks represent the only realistic way of tackling them.
 In order to reduce the amount of training data required for neural networks to learn effectively, the syntactic and morphological information supplied by the spaCy models, which have typically been trained with considerably more training data than will be available for coreference resolution, is used as input to neural networks alongside the standard [word vectors](#the-neural-ensemble).

 - Especially with limited training data but probably even with the largest available training datasets, it is unlikely that a system will learn more than the very simplest tendencies for strategy 3).
-However, making word vectors available to neural networks ensures that Coreferee can make use of whatever tendencies are discernable.
+However, making word vectors available to neural networks ensures that coreferencer can make use of whatever tendencies are discernable.

-Coreferee started life to assist the [Holmes](https://github.com/msg-systems/holmes-extractor) project, which is used for information extraction and intelligent search.
-Coreferee is in no way dependent on Holmes, but this original aim has led to several design decisions that may seem somewhat atypical.
+coreferencer started life to assist the [Holmes](https://github.com/msg-systems/holmes-extractor) project, which is used for information extraction and intelligent search. coreferencer is in no way dependent on Holmes, but this original aim has led to several design decisions that may seem somewhat atypical.
 Several of them could easily be altered by someone with a requirement to do so:

-- A mention within Coreferee does not consist of a span, but rather of a single token or of a list of tokens that stand in a coordination relationship to one another.
+- A mention within coreferencer does not consist of a span, but rather of a single token or of a list of tokens that stand in a coordination relationship to one another.

-- Coreferee does not capture coreferences that are unambiguously evident from the structure of a sentence.
-For example, the identity of *he* and *doctor* in the sentence *__He__ was a __doctor__* is not reported by Coreferee because it can easily be derived from a simple analysis of the copular structure of the phrase.
+- coreferencer does not capture coreferences that are unambiguously evident from the structure of a sentence.
+For example, the identity of *he* and *doctor* in the sentence *__He__ was a __doctor__* is not reported by coreferencer because it can easily be derived from a simple analysis of the copular structure of the phrase.

 - Repetitions of first- and second-person pronouns (*__I__ was tired. __I__ went home*) are not captured as they add no value either for information extraction or for intelligent search.

-- Coreferee focusses heavily on anaphors (for English: pronouns).
+- coreferencer focusses heavily on anaphors (for English: pronouns).
 There is only relatively limited capture of coreference between noun phrases, and it is entirely rule-based.
 (In turn, however, this serves the aim of working with limited training data: noun-phrase coreference is a more exacting task than anaphor resolution.)

-- Because search performance is much more important for Holmes than document parsing performance, Coreferee performs all analysis eagerly as each document passes through the pipe.
+- Because search performance is much more important for Holmes than document parsing performance, coreferencer performs all analysis eagerly as each document passes through the pipe.

 <a id="facts-and-figures"></a>
 #### 1.4 Facts and figures